Political Power and Market Power: Conclusion

-We contribute to this discussion by adding an additional element (political influence) and studying how firms vie to get political power both in theory and in data.
+We contribute to this discussion by adding an additional element (political influence) and studying how firms vie to get political power both in theory and in the data.
 Our theoretical model takes a standard model of competition, and extends it to include regulatory variables.
+While our data come from a developed economy within a democratic state, our model is agnostic about the form of government (or the level of development).
+In countries with less democratic accountability, some of the forces in our model could be stronger or weaker.
+State capture by business interests is an issue appearing in development economics \citep{canen2022political}.

-Our data suggests that firms increase lobbying after mergers.
+Our data from the U.S. suggests that firms increase lobbying after mergers.
+This pattern survives a number of robustness checks and alternative stories.
+The association is stronger for large firms, and for firms in the same industry.

+We see our set of findings not as conclusive, but we hope it is a starting point for richer and deeper analyses of the political effect of mergers.
+By focusing on specific industries, future research could explore the link between lobbying activity and government regulation.
+When a merger occurs, which policies is the additional influence activity directed toward?
+In turn, how do those policies affect the firms' profit and consumer welfare in that industry?

-Our findings do not dispute the benefits of many forms of regulation to consumers (e.g., safety or environmental reasons), or that mergers can sometime increase efficiencies.
+These findings do not dispute the benefits of many forms of regulation to consumers (e.g., safety or environmental reasons), or that mergers can sometime increase efficiencies.
 However, corporate control of regulations could be used to erect barriers to entry or otherwise protect incumbents' market power.
-This would constitute another form of consumer harm, but one arriving through the channel of regulation rather than price, quantity or innovation.
-Documenting this consumer harm is beyond the scope of this paper, but it is a natural avenue for future research.
+This would constitute another form of consumer harm, but one delivered through the channel of regulation rather than price, quantity or innovation.

-For readers concerned about these effects, an implication is that antitrust, lobbying regulations and campaign finance regulation are complementary benefits to consumers.
-If correctly designed and enforced, regulations of lobbying and campaign finance could limit influence of firms on regulators and politicians and lead to regulations favoring more competitive market structures.
-At the same time, strict enforcement of antitrust laws may also benefit consumers through the typical channels, by reducing rents accruing from market power.
+Investigating this consumer harm is beyond the scope of this paper, but it is a natural avenue for future research.

 \putbib